The SIM card is your device's ticket to the T-Mobile network!

 To activate an unused T-Mobile SIM card:

-- Log in to my.t-mobile.com.
-In the My Line section click your device name to access the Change SIM option.
+- Log in to my.t-mobile.com or the T-Mobile app and click Account.
+Scroll down and click your device name to access the Activate or Change SIM option.

 - If your device type is listed as unknown (including BYOD devices), click View Account.
 In the account overview page, scroll down to Lines and Devices.
 Select the appropriate line and click Change SIM.